Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 - `Deployments`, provisioned by the operator will run the pods on the `control-plane` nodes, and will tolerate `cloudprovider.kubernetes.io/uninitialized` and `node-role.kubernetes.io/master` taints.
 - The `--cloud-provider` and the `--cloud-config` arguments will be populated using existing `library-go` based implementation from the [cluster-kube-controller-manager-operator](https://github.com/openshift/cluster-kube-controller-manager-operator/blob/990ea3f2ace13be6579c00a889842c3f5d3e756a/pkg/operator/configobservation/configobservercontroller/observe_config_controller.go#L82-L85) to share a common approach with the bootstrap specific static-pod configuration.
 - Operator will own a `cluster-operator` resource, which will report the readiness of all workloads at post-install phase.
 The conditions reported will help other dependent components, such as [openshift-ingress](https://github.com/openshift/cluster-ingress-operator).
-- Operator will be built with a goal to achieve provider decoupling and potential switching between providers in the cluster, and will concider support to run multiple providers in a cluster simultaniously (long-term goal).
+- Operator will be built with a goal to achieve provider decoupling and potential switching between providers in the cluster, and will consider support to run multiple providers in a cluster simultaneously (long-term goal).

 The operator image will be build and included in every release payload, and expected to be running.